-Product ion energies and recorded branching ratios with the Vocus reactor are nearly identical to those of traditional drift-tube PTR ion-molecule reactor designs.
+The RF focusing fields in the Vocus ion molecule reactor improve sensitivity while maintaining product ion energies and recorded branching ratios that are nearly identical to those of traditional drift-tube PTR ion-molecule reactor designs.

 Felipe Lopez-Hilfiker, Liang Zhu, Manuel Hutterli, Carsten Stoermer,